Fishing industry in Switzerland: Fish farming

 In 2020 pisciculture accounted for 2200 t of the country's total 3715 t, in contrast to 1050 t taken by the professional fishermen.
 Statistics breaking down the farms' output by species for 2015 show that rainbow trout accounts for 82 percent of their output.
 Perch, at 10 percent, and tilapia at 4 percent, are the next most farmed species, with sea trout, sturgeon and char making up the balance at that time.

 Fish farming in Switzerland has long been done in private pools or ponds isolated from the country's waterways and waterbodies.
 In 2020 a German cooperative proposed a whitefish farm using cages in Lake Constance as a way to boost that lake's declining catches.
 Swiss fishermen joined their German colleagues in vehement opposition to the project, staging a 100-boat flotilla on the lake one weekend as a protest.
 They were concerned about not only the pollution that might occur but the possible spread of disease from farmed fish to the wild population their livelihood depends on, no matter what assurances the cooperative made about being able to prevent that.
 While the IGKB, the tri-national commission that regulates the lake, already prohibits caged fish farming within the lake, the fishermen want the ban to be made statutory as well.

 In the 2010s a new species has been added to Switzerland's pisciculture portfolio: Atlantic salmon.
 Swiss Lachs installed a recirculating aquaculture system at its Swiss Alpine Fish facility in the Graubünden village of Lostallo in 2015, where it had previously raised rainbow trout, and began raising salmon the following year from Icelandic eggs, in water drawn from the nearby Moesa River.
 Those first fish were brought to market in 2018.
 The company estimates it can produce up to 600 t a year, most of which will be sold fresh, direct to domestic consumers; it hopes to soon expand capacity and triple that output.
 Other Swiss fish farmers are exploring the possibility of raising species not usually associated with the country, such as shrimp.

 Fish processing

-Since most of the Swiss catch is eaten, most processing is limited to preparing fish for sale, often just freezing it when necessary.
+Since most of the Swiss catch is eaten fresh, most processing is limited to preparing fish for sale, often just freezing it when necessary.
 Swiss Lachs, and some other farmers, have also opened artisanal smokehouses for their products; the former estimates it gives this treatment to about 20 percent of its output.
 Fish oil is also produced for pharmaceutical use.